QIWI-API/pull-payments-docs/_responses_en.html.md

 amount|String|The actual amount of the refund.
-The rounding up method depends on the original invoice currency. status	|String|Current [refund status](#status_refund) error	|Integer|[Error code](#errors). **Important!** When the amount of refund exceeds the initial invoice amount or the amount left after the previous refunds, error code 242 is returned. user|String|The Visa QIWI Wallet user’s ID, to whom the original invoice is issued.
-It is the user’s phone number with "tel:" prefix.
+The rounding up method depends on the original invoice currency. status	|String|Current [refund status](#status_refund) error	|Integer|[Error code](#errors). **Important!** When the amount of refund exceeds the initial invoice amount or the amount left after the previous refunds, error code 242 is returned. user|String|The Visa QIWI Wallet userâ€™s ID, to whom the original invoice is issued.
+It is the userâ€™s phone number with "tel:" prefix.

 ## Response in Case of Operation's Error {#response_error}